KristiBischoff/Bank-and-Voting-Poll-Analysis-with-Python/README.md

-# Python programming

-Company financial analysis and voting poll analysis
+# Company financial analysis and voting poll analysis

 Follow the PyBank and PyPoll folders for their corresponding analyses.